Max Ramsay: Storylines

 Max convinces his family and friends he is dying, leading Jim to give him an old watch and Madge is persuaded to sign over her half of the house to him.
 Helen Daniels (Anne Haddy), however, learns the truth from the doctor and tells the Ramsays, who play a prank on Max by pretending they cannot wait until he is dead.
 He eventually learns of the prank from Des and then silently ignores his family until they assemble to celebrate his birthday.
 Max goes on a few dates with Helen's sister Laura Dennison (Carole Skinner) during her short stay in Erinsborough.
 Daphne organises a pancake-making competition at her café, and Max and Madge are the two finalists.
 Max asks Helen for help and Madge accuses them of cheating.
 Max's pancakes turn out badly but the competition is forgotten when Maria calls Max and asks for a reconciliation.
 Max leaves Erinsborough to join her in Brisbane and swaps jobs with his brother Tom.
-Years later, it is revealed Max and Jim's wife Anne Robinson had had an affair and Anne gave birth to a daughter, Jill.
+In 2009, it is revealed Max and Jim's wife Anne Robinson had had an affair and Anne gave birth to a daughter, Jill, whose existence is discovered accidentally by Elle Robinson and her boyfriend Lucas Fitzgerald when they find a locket belonging to Elle's grandmother Anne underneath the old Ramsay house.